Specialism

 The simple truth is that if we are to meet the growing demand for housing in the UK, it is essential that we release some Green Belt land for development.
 The release of even a small percentage of the Green Belt, including low-quality grey belt land, could significantly help accommodate several years' worth of housing needs but only if planned and designed holistically.

-Labour has also recently announced they are reinstating mandatory local housing targets, which were relaxed by the previous Conservative government.
+The government has also recently announced it is reinstating mandatory local housing targets, which were relaxed by the previous government.
 To that end, by local councils releasing publicly owned grey belt land to national housebuilders and SME developers, the delivery of new sustainable communities can be significantly accelerated.

 How Urbanist Architecture can help you